 If you enjoy writing, one way to practice gratitude is to keep a journal of the things you’re thankful for.

 Choose a time of the day that suits you and simply record a few things you currently feel grateful for.
 It may be something very simple (the smile your friend gave you when you walked in the room).
 Or it may be something truly significant (the right to vote).
 Whatever, the important thing is that it matters to you and you really appreciate it.

 Ideally, keep an eye open for new things you’re grateful for every day.
 Beware repeating the same things over and over again.
 Instead, get specific and write down why you’re grateful for your family and friends, your home, your career or your leisure interests.

 Sonja Lyubomirsky’s experiments suggest that making a journal entry once a week suits many people.
 But you may find that you want to record what you’re thankful for on a daily or ad hoc basis.
 It’s entirely up to you.
 The important thing is that you do this from the heart and not because you feel obliged to.
-I carry my gratitude journal with me so that I can add to it, whenever I feel like it.

 The other great thing about keeping a journal is that it slowly changes the way we look at our lives by altering what we focus on, and…

 …you can refer to it when you’re feeling a bit down or stressed out.

 Openly Express Gratitude to the People in Your Life